IvanIsCoding/hands-on-pyo3/slides/slides.md

 * If your method returns the `Ok(_)` case, it means no error happened
 * If it returns the `Err(_)` case, PyO3 will raise an exception on the Python side

+## Three main categories for Rust extensions

+Now that we introduced Rust extensions, we can categorize three main groups of extensions:

+* Simple Rust bindings
+* Shared implementation between languages
+* High-performance Python extensions with Rust backend

+## Simple Rust Bindings

+We want to reuse existing Rust code.

+Examples include:

+* This demo
+* [rpds-py](https://github.com/crate-py/rpds): bindings to a `rpds` from Rust

+## Shared Implementation Between Lnguages